Thomas François Burgers: Career

+Personal life and death

+He married Mary Bryson (1836–1929).

-By 1877, Burgers was very unpopular and his government was insolvent.
-Britain, keen on expanding their empire, stepped in and annexed the Transvaal.
-Burgers retired from political life, settled in the Cape Colony again, and died in 1881, and leaving his family destitute.
+Burgers retired from political life, settled in the Cape Colony again, and died in 1881, leaving his family destitute.

 Coming to the family's aid, Burgers's former private secretary, Th.M.
 Tromp, published the sketches Burgers had written about his experiences as minister in Hanover.
 The proceeds of the book, in Dutch and published in the Netherlands, were used to alleviate his family's financial problems.
 He was a South African Freemason.

-He ended his days disheartened and in poverty.
-His body was disinterred in 1895, to be reburied in the Pretoria cemetery now known as the Heroes' Acre.
+His body was disinterred in 1895 to be reburied in the Pretoria cemetery now known as the Heroes' Acre.